idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_prebuilt_moose.md

 module load use.moose moose-apps moose
 ```

-!alert note
+!alert warning
 If you receive an error about modules not known, please make sure you are logged into either
 Sawtooth or Lemhi.
-We only make a pre-built copies available on these two clusters.

 Once loaded, `moose-opt` becomes available.
 You need now only provide input files to run
 simulations.
 Example input files are available within the MOOSE repository (next section).